Week of September 28: COVID-19 Corporate Event Impact Report

 Earnings-Related Red Flags

-Finally, Wall Street Horizon tracks companies that have an earnings date which exceeds the filing due date.
+Finally, Wall Street Horizon tracks companies that have an earnings date that exceeds their filing due date.
 These are firms that have taken advantage of SEC guidance on delayed filings.
 A slew of companies will finally report on Monday and Tuesday.
 A few of the firms that are on our radar are Centaurus Energy Inc, GTT Communications, Inc., MGT Capital Investments Inc, and Radiant Logistics, Inc. Portfolio managers should take note of said companies for possible weak news announcements.